fmendozaro/RESTaurant/finish-the-project.md

 This is not an exhaustive list, use your imagination and talk to your instructors for guidance on feature scope.

-- Reservation show page

-    Create a page that shows the information about an individual reservation.
-This page should show all the information about that reservation, as well as the information about the user that created the reservation.

 - Search

     Implement functionality that allows users to search through the reservations in your database.

-- Show user's ads on their profile page
+- Show user's reservations on their profile page

-    When a user visits their profile page, they should see all of the ads they have created.
+    When a user visits their profile page, they should see all of the reservations they have created.

 - Ensure usernames are unique